croservices/cro/docs/reference/cro-zeromq.md

 This is a `Cro::Source` backed by a ZeroMQ XSUB socket.
-It produces `Cro::ZeroMQ::Message` objects, which represent messages received from subscriptions.
+It produces `Cro::ZeroMQ::Message` objects, which represent messages received from publishers.
 It is a `Cro::Replyable`, the replier being a `Cro::Sink` that consumes `Cro::ZeroMQ::Message` objects (which represent subscription requests to pass on to the publisher).
 Typically used together with `Cro::ZeroMQ::XPub`.